November 02, 2021

 These strands are bundled together and buffeted with air to entangle the filaments.
 The resulting yarn is then spooled, but it's not finished quite yet.
 At this point, a shirt made from this material would feel like wearing a woven dental floss sweater.
 Multi-purpose, possibly, but maybe not so wearable.

 To soften the threads, machinery pulls the yarn over heated rubber rollers, stretching and realigning the molecules.
-More equipment twists and respools the strands, which now more closely resembles wool than orthodontal supplies.
+More equipment twists and respools the strands, which now more closely resemble wool than orthodontal supplies.
 From here, the yarn is ready to be dyed and spun into sustainable apparel.

 Choosing Outdoorsman-Approved Recycled Apparel: How Does it Compare?

 Since 2017, the demand for clothing derived from recycled plastic has increased at about five times the previous rate.
 Meaning there is a decent amount available on the market, but not all are created equal.
 Particularly in the affordability department, many brands boasting triple-digit price points.
-The Huk Waypoint Collection seemed to check all the boxes for the average outdoorsman, but remained in a comfortable price range.
+The Huk Waypoint Collection seemed to check all the boxes for the average outdoorsman but remained in a comfortable price range.
 Shirts rang in at a cool $50 and hoodies only a fiver more.
 Each item is comprised of nine plastic bottles woven into a versatile material that sports moisture wicking as well as adaptive warming and cooling.
 Surprisingly soft and incredibly lightweight, the line is comfortable to wear even in the blazing heat.

 Small features and attention to detail are the factors that took the brand over the top for outdoor activities.
-For those of us using them on the water, the fabric dries quickly and has hydrophobic qualities to transports water and sweat away from the skin.
-Elastic bands on the wrists of the tops allow wearers to roll up their sleeves and keep them in place, simultaneously making stretched out cuffs a thing of the past.
+For those of us using them on the water, the fabric dries quickly and has hydrophobic qualities to transport water and sweat away from the skin.
+Elastic bands on the wrists of the tops allow wearers to roll up their sleeves and keep them in place, simultaneously making stretched-out cuffs a thing of the past.
 Each item in the lineup also supports a 50+ UPF sun rating as well as fabric protection to prevent staining you're likely to encounter outdoors.

 Sportsmen don't get to have all the fun alone; the line also has options for sportswomen as well.
 If slim-fit sun protection and muted pastels are your jam, the Women's Waypoint lineup is a great place to start your recycling journey.

-The Waypoint Collection is some of the highest-rated and affordable recycling-based performance apparel on the market, garnering significant attention from sportsmen looking to lower their footprint without compromising functionality.
+The Waypoint Collection is some of the highest-rated and most affordable recycling-based performance apparel on the market, garnering significant attention from sportsmen looking to lower their footprint without compromising functionality.
 It's likely the Waypoint Collection will be one of the best-selling apparel-based gifts this Holiday season, particularly for outdoorsy families with sustainability on the mind.

 How Can You Help?